norihiro/obs-color-monitor/doc/dock.md

 ### Source

-Selects one of Program, Preview, Scene, or Source.
+Selects one of Program, Main view, Preview, Scene, or Source.
 Default is Program.

+If you select Main view,
+the texture before overlaying scenes made by [Downstream Keyer](https://github.com/exeldro/obs-downstream-keyer) plugin.
+Without Downstream Keyer, there is no difference between Program and Main view.

 ### Scale